Modeling scale-up of particle coating by atomic layer deposition: Introduction

 Over the past 20 years, there has been an increasing interest in the use of atomic layer deposition (ALD) for energy and decarbonization applications.
 Many of these approaches leverage the intrinsic conformality of ALD to functionalize or coat particles\cite{Longrie_fluidizedbedALD_2014,Weimer_ALDparticles_2019,vanOmmen_ALDfluidized_2019}.
 Two examples are batteries\cite{Koshtyal_ALDbatteriesreview_2022} and catalysis\cite{Cao_ALDcatalysts_2018}: in battery research it has long been known that a few ALD cycles of materials such as Al$_2$O$_3$ on cathode particles improve device stability, preventing issues such as capacity fade\cite{Jung_ALDbatteries_2010}.
 In catalysis, ALD has been used to engineer catalyst supports\cite{Linblad_ALDcatalysts_1997, Pellin_ALDmembranes_2005}, synthesize catalytic nanoparticles\cite{Lei_ALDcoreshell_2011,Lu_bimetallicparticles_2014}, and prevent catalyst degradation through protective overcoatings\cite{ Feng_ALDPdcatalysis_2011, Lu_ALDcatalysis_2012}.

-One of the perceived drawbacks of ALD is that it is a slow process: in addition to its pulsed, sequential nature – with each ALD cycle involving alternate exposures to two different precursors separated by purge times, in self-limited processes the reactivity of the surface goes down as the number of available reaction sites decreases.
-This typically reduces throughput compared to non self-limited processes like chemical vapor deposition (CVD).
+One of the perceived drawbacks of ALD is that it is a slow process: first, ALD is a pulsed, sequential process, with each ALD cycle involving alternate exposures to two different precursors separated by purge times.
+Second, surfaces in self-limited processes become less reactive with time as the number of available surface sites decreases.
+These two factors tend to reduce ALD's throughput compared to non self-limited processes like chemical vapor deposition (CVD).

-Intuitively, we understand that as we scale an ALD process to larger batch sizes and increasingly higher surface areas, the process will eventually transition from a reaction limited regime to a transport limited regime, thereby eliminating some of the inefficiencies related to the self-limited surface kinetics.
-Currently, though, we do not have a good understanding of when and how the transition takes place, and how the underlying surface kinetics and the manufacturing approach affects this transition.
-This complicates the transfer of ALD processes from the lab to manufacturing.
+Intuitively, we understand that, as we scale an ALD process to larger batch sizes and increasingly higher surface areas, the process will eventually transition from a reaction limited to a transport limited regime, thereby eliminating some of the inefficiencies related to the self-limited surface kinetics.
+Currently, though, we do not have a good understanding of when and how this transition takes place or how it is affected by either the process surface kinetics or the manufacturing approach.
+This complicates the transfer of ALD processes from the lab to large scale manufacturing.

 In this work, we explore the fundamentals of the scale-up of particle coating by ALD.
-In particular, we focus on three common manufacturing approaches for particle coating: rotating drum\cite{McCormick_rotaryALD_2007,Coile_ALDrotarydrum_2020}, fluidized bed\cite{Hakim_particlesALD_2006}, and continuous reactors\cite{vanOmmen_spatialALDparticles_2015,Hartig_CVRmodel_2021}, generalizing traditional chemical engineering models to incorporate the spatial and time dependencies intrinsic to self-limited processes\cite{YanguasGil_diffusionALD_2012}.
-In a prior work, we showed how this approach provided excellent qualitative and quantitative agreement for the specific case of a fluidized bed reactor\cite{Lu_fluidizedbedALD_2022}.
+In particular, we focus on three common manufacturing approaches for particle coating: rotating drum\cite{McCormick_rotaryALD_2007,Duan_rotary_2015,Coile_ALDrotarydrum_2020}, fluidized bed\cite{Hakim_particlesALD_2006}, and continuous reactors\cite{vanOmmen_spatialALDparticles_2015,Hartig_CVRmodel_2021}.
+As the interest in ALD manufacturing has increased, a number of works have tackled particle coating in ALD from a simulation standpoint\cite{Grillo_multiscalefluidized_2015,Duan_simulations_2017,Jin_fluidizedALDsim_2017,Hartig_particleALD_2023}.
+These works have usually focused on a single specific particle coating technique.
+Our approach is to generalize traditional chemical engineering models to incorporate the spatial and time dependencies intrinsic to self-limited processes\cite{YanguasGil_diffusionALD_2012}.
+This allows us to compare the scaling behavior of different ALD particle coating strategies.
+In a prior work, we showed how in the specific case of a fluidized reactor such simple models provide excellent qualitative and quantitative agreement with experimental data\cite{Lu_fluidizedbedALD_2022}.
 There is therefore an opportunity to apply the same methodology to other scaling approaches and to expand the range of surface kinetics models considered.